Particular/docs.particular.net/samples/scaleout/sample.md

 ## Scaling out in a real environment

-This sample has two workers which are hard coded as projects for the sake of simplicity.
-So this manifests in several ways
+This sample has two workers which are hard coded as projects for the sake of keeping the sample easy to use.
+This manifests in several ways

 1. Both `Worker1` and `Worker2` are different projects so that the solution automatically starts with two workers.
 2. Both `Worker1` and `Worker2` have different endpoint names so they have distinct queue names when running in your development environment.